 - Follow recognized safety practices and wear protective goggles when checking or servicing refrigerant system. - Relieve and recover all refrigerant from system before touching or disturbing compressor plug if refrigerant leak is suspected around compressor terminals. - 3.
-Do not remove compressor plug until all electrical sources are disconnected and tagged. - 4.
-Never attempt to repair soldered connection while refrigerant system is under pressure. - 5.
+Do not remove compressor plug until all electrical sources are disconnected and tagged. - Never attempt to repair soldered connection while refrigerant system is under pressure. - 5.
 Do not use torch to remove any component.
 System contains oil and refrigerant under pressure.
 To remove a component, wear protective goggles and proceed as follows: - a.
 Shut off electrical power to unit and install lockout tag. - b.
-Relieve and reclaim all refrigerant from system using both high- and low-pressure ports. - c.
-Cut component connecting tubing with tubing cutter and remove component from unit. - d.
+Relieve and reclaim all refrigerant from system using both high- and low-pressure ports. - Cut component connecting tubing with tubing cutter and remove component from unit. - d.
 Carefully unsweat remaining tubing stubs when necessary.
-Oil can ignite when exposed to torch flame
+Oil can ignite when exposed to torch flame.

-Proceed as follows to inspect and prepare the unit for initial start-up:
+Use the Start-Up Checklist supplied at the end of this book and proceed as follows to inspect and prepare the unit for initial start-up:

-- 1. Remove all access panels. - Read and follow instructions on all DANGER, WARNING, CAUTION, and INFORMATION labels attached to, or shipped with unit. - 3.
+- 1. Remove all access panels. - Read and follow instructions on all DANGER, WARNING, CAUTION, and INFORMATION labels attached to, or shipped with, unit. - 3.
 Make the following inspections: - a.
-Inspect for shipping and handling damages, such as broken lines, loose parts, disconnected wires, etc. - b.
+Inspect for shipping and handling damages such as broken lines, loose parts, disconnected wires, etc. - b.
 Inspect for oil at all refrigerant tubing connections and on unit base.
 Detecting oil generally indicates a refrigerant leak.
-Leak test all refrigerant tubing connections using electronic leak detector, or liquid-soap solution.
-If a refrigerant leak is detected, see following Check for Refrigerant Leaks section. - c.
-Inspect all field- and factory-wiring connections.
-Be sure that connections are completed and tight. - d.
-Ensure wires do not touch refrigerant tubing or sharp sheet metal edges. - e.
+Leak-test all refrigerant tubing connections using electronic leak detector, or liquid-soap solution.
+If a refrigerant leak is detected, see following Check for Refrigerant Leaks section. - Inspect all field and factory-wiring connections.
+Be sure that connections are completed and tight.
+Ensure wires do not touch refrigerant tubing or sharp sheet metal edges. - d.
 Inspect coil fins.
 If damaged during shipping and handling, carefully straighten fins with a fin comb. - 4.
 Verify the following conditions: - a.
-Make sure that condensate drain pan and trap are filled with water to ensure proper drainage. - b.
-Make sure that all tools and miscellaneous loose parts have been removed.
+Make sure that outdoor-fan blade is correctly positioned in fan orifice. - b.
+Make sure that air filter(s) is in place. - Make sure that condensate drain pan and trap are filled with water to ensure proper drainage. - d.
+Make sure that all tools and miscellaneous loose parts have been removed. - 5.
+Each unit system has 2 Schrader-type ports, one low-side Schrader fitting located on the suction line, and one high-side Schrader fitting located on the compressor discharge line.
+Be sure that caps on the ports are tight.